RuiAAPeres/Receiver/README.md

 As a [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift) user myself, most of time, it's difficult to convince someone to just simply start using it.
 The reality, for better or worse, is that most projects/teams are not ready to adopt it:

-1. Fear of adding a big dependency.
+1. The intrinsic problems of adding a big dependency.
 2. The learning curve.
 3. Adapting the current codebase to a FRP mindset/approach.